Lomztein/Moduthulhu/README.md

  * PostgreSQL database support used for both data and config storage, as well as whatever you may need.
  * Consent Assertion that keeps track of whether or not users consent to the storage of personal data in the bots database.

-If you desire to contribute to the bots available functionality by creating your own plugin, you can quite easily do so.
-After all, the framework is designed specifically to allow for that.
-There are a few prerequisites before you can do so, such as:

-* An IDE, such as Microsoft Visual Studio or Visual Studio Code.
-Anything should do as long as it can compile .NET Core.
-* The .NET Core 2.1 LTS framework SDK, which is required for any .NET Core based applications to be compiled.
-* Either a copy of the source code from here, or the [assemblies downloaded through NuGet](https://www.nuget.org/packages/Lomztein.Moduthulhu.Core.Assemblies) for reference.

-That should be the basics.
-Now to create an actual plugin.

-As mentioned previously, the most basic element you should be aware of is the "IPlugin" interface, as this is the interface between plugin and bot framework.
+The most basic element you should be aware of is the "IPlugin" interface, as this is the interface between plugin and bot framework.
 However, it isn't really neccesary to worry about it, as it is much easier to work with the "PluginBase" abstract class, the default implementation of IPlugin.
 Inheriting from PluginBase will provide you with an easy foundation to work with, as well as a bunch of build in utility methods.
 Additionally, a Descriptor attribute is required to be added to the class, as it is used to define the plugins author, name, as well as optionally a description and a version.
 An optional Source attribute may also be added, which contains links to an authors website, a source repository, and a link to where the plugins .dll file may be downloaded for patching.

+Now to create an actual plugin.

 ### Here is an empty class that inherits from PluginBase: